WBT - FAQ

 • Business, legal, and finance experts

-In March of 2009 nearly 500 participants attended the WBTshowcase.
+In October of 2012 over 500 participants attended the WBT Innovation Marketplace.
 The audience can categorized into three groups: Investors/Licensees, Technology Presenters, and other attendees.

 Click here for a representative list of investors and licensees who have attended recent WBT's.